Welcome to my long list of 40 of the best nonfiction books of all time – in my personal opinion of course! I’ll include both old and new titles.

 Stephen Hawking never shied away from tackling some of the universe’s biggest mysteries.
 Brief Answers to the Big Questions was his final gift to the world before his passing.

 The book does what the title says.
 He raises the big questions.
 What can we do about climate change?
 What does artificial intelligence mean for humanity?
 Should we colonize space?
 Does God exist?
 Of course, not everyone will agree with his conclusions.
-However, I definitely appreciate Hawking’s immense intellectual flair in providing his unique answers to these profound existential queries.
+However, I definitely appreciate Hawking’s intellectual flair in giving his unique answers to these profound existential queries.

 Above all, I found this book extremely stimulating in furthering my own thoughts on the subjects he raised.